markohautala/django-auth-crud-app/README.md

 - This resource is used for the colors to the page: https://colorhunt.co/

 - I have used this Heroku Docs from Heroku Dev Center in debugging perpouses: https://devcenter.heroku.com/categories/reference

+- I have used google fonts for all the icons in the application: https://fonts.google.com/icons